Abe to oversee talks on first-strike capability

 The Aegis Ashore system had been meant to beef up Japan's missile defences against external threats, primarily North Korea.

-Alternative plans being considered include using floating islands with missile defence systems, drones to monitor missile sites as well as expanding its fleet of Aegis warships and squadron of airborne early-warning aircraft.
+Alternative plans being considered include using floating islands with missile defence systems, drones to monitor missile sites as well as expanding Japan's fleet of Aegis warships and squadron of airborne early-warning aircraft.